← Back to Blog

 This is why successful cloud cost optimization requires combining strategic planning with automated tools and continuous monitoring.

 For a company spending $100,000 monthly on cloud infrastructure, that's potentially $30,000-50,000 in waste every month.
+Over the course of a year, that waste could fund multiple engineering hires, a complete AI infrastructure buildout, or critical business initiatives.

 1. Your infrastructure becomes more effective: